veracity/KnowledgeGraphGenerator-/README.md

 # knowledge Graph Generator

 Knowledge Graph Generator - A way to create a node graph to visualize connections between data.
-The program is written in python 3.9.2 and mainly uses pandas for data management.
-It has a simple UI interface (currently with some bugs) that lets you define data, nodes, and edges and also generate the files.
+The program is written in python 3.13.4 and mainly uses NetworkX and pandas as its core libaries.
+It has a simple UI interface that lets you define data, nodes, and edges and  generate the a network file that can be imported into different network visualization programs.
 The program itself does not visualize the data, but generate the necessary files to use a visulization tool like [Gephi](https://gephi.org/).

 ## Running the program